ibm-cloud-docs/solution-tutorials/sql-database.md

 2. Click on **Data & Analytics** under Platform on the left pane and select **Db2 Warehouse on Cloud**.

 3. Pick the Entry plan.
-Change the suggested service name if you want.
+Change the suggested service name to "sqldatabase" (we will use that name later on).
 Pick a region (data center) for the deployment of the database and make sure that the correct organization and space are selected.

 4. Click on **Create**.